Style Guide

 - Serve real needs - address terms readers actually encounter in API documentation work

 This glossary isn't an exhaustive technical reference.
 It's a practical resource for people learning or working in API documentation who need quick, reliable definitions.
+The Style Guide itself models this philosophy: when making non-obvious choices about structure, formatting, or categorization, document the reasoning explicitly.

 Contribution Content Strategy